Changes to Mandatory Minimum Laws

 - They can perpetuate systemic biases: Mandatory minimums have been shown to have a disproportionate impact on minorities and low-income communities, perpetuating systemic biases in the criminal justice system.
 These communities are more likely to be subject to harsher sentencing guidelines due to systemic issues such as racial profiling and socioeconomic disparities.

-- They can limit judicial discretion: Mandatory minimums restrict the discretion of judges to tailor a sentence that is appropriate for the specific offender and the specific crime.
-This means that judges cannot consider factors such as the offender’s criminal history, their likelihood of reoffending, or any mitigating circumstances that may justify a lighter sentence.
+- They can limit judicial discretion: Mandatory minimums restrict judges’ discretion to tailor a sentence appropriate for the specific offender and the specific crime.
+This means that judges cannot consider factors such as the offender’s criminal history, likelihood of reoffending, or any mitigating circumstances that may justify a lighter sentence.

 Practical and Tragic Examples of Excessive Sentences